Mugison: Personal life

-Guðmundsson got the nickname "Mugison" while on holiday visiting his father Muggi (Muggur) in Malaysia.
-His father is a karaoke singer, and as the crowds at the karaoke bars in the small fishing villages they were touring had problems pronouncing his name, they came to call him Mugison.
+Guðmundsson got the nickname "Mugison" while on holiday visiting his father, Muggi (Muggur), in Malaysia.
+His father is a karaoke singer, and, as the crowds at the karaoke bars in the small fishing villages they were touring had problems pronouncing his name, they came to call him "Mugison".
 Mugison is the Icelandic naming convention for the surname of someone who is "the son of Muggi".

-After returning to Ísafjördur in 2002, Mugison met his partner Rúna Esradóttir.
-They currently live in Súðavík, Westfjords with their two sons, next door to Rúna's mother's house.
-His family is often involved in the making of his music.
-His wife often plays on his records, as well as his extended family.